-To view the percentage of remaining battery charge and the current power plan, place the mouse pointer over
+To view the percentage of remaining battery charge and the current power plan, place the mouse pointer over the Power icon

 Finding battery information in HP Support Assistant (select products only)

 To access battery information:

 1. Type support in the taskbar search box, and then select the HP Support Assistant app.